 Preparing for your appointment

-Take your blood pressure before and after each of the activities below.
+Take your blood pressure first thing in the morning.
 Lie down for the first reading.
-Complete the activity, then wait one minute.
+Complete taking your blood pressure, then wait one minute.
 Stand and take the second reading.

 - After you eat

 - When your symptoms are least severe

 - When you take your blood pressure medications